 The Sandwich Belt ship loader elevates the bulk over the ship’s deck to the hatch where it is discharged into the ship’s hold.
 At the Sandwich Belt conveyor’s discharge, a special telescoping chute, with rotating pivot spoon, facilitates even and complete filling of the holds.

 The Port of Adelaide is the main port in South Australia.
 It works with a range of outbound mining cargoes including: limestone, metals and scrap metal, iron-ore, iron and steel, mineral sands, mineral concentrates, cement and cement clinker.
 It also transfers materials such as grains and woodchips.

-The mobile shiploader set the stage for DSI to supply their Sandwich Belt high angle conveyor at the Yara Sluiskil shiploader upgrade in the Netherlands.
+The mobile shiploader set the stage for DSI to supply their a Sandwich Belt high angle conveyor at a shiploader upgrade project.